javicacheiro/openstack-training/core/openstack-cli/openstack-cli.md

 NOTE: You can not add a keypair to a server once it is running because the keys are only configured the first time the server is started.

-## Network
-List existing networks:

-    openstack list networks

-List existing ports (a port is like a virtual NIC with its own mac address and also an associated IP address, they are automatically created when you boot a server and associate it to a network):

-    openstack list ports

 ## Images
 List existing images: